CleverRaven/Cataclysm-DDA/doc/USER_INTERFACE_AND_ACCESSIBILITY.md

 readers to announce the most important information in a UI, the terminal cursor has to be placed at the correct location.
-This information may be text such as selected item names in a list, etc, and the cursor has to be placed exactly at the beginning of the text for screen readers to announce it.
+This information may be text such as selected item names in a list, etc, and the cursor has to be placed exactly at the beginning or right after the end of of the text for screen readers to announce it.

+(Note: There has been conflicting feedbacks regarding whether the cursor should be before or behind the text.
+Update after getting more information.)

 The recommended way to place the cursor is to use `ui_adaptor`.
 This ensures the desired cursor position is preserved when subsequent output code changes the